CAPS Doctoral Practicum/Masters Internship Training Program

 - Trainees will have the opportunity to liaison with at least one department and/or student organization

-Trainees will attend and participate in weekly topical trainee seminars provided by senior staff members or expert guest.
-Examples of training seminar topics include: working with suicidal clients, group therapy, working with trauma survivors and individual diversity reflection.
+Trainees will attend and participate in weekly training seminars provided by senior staff members or expert guests.
+Examples of training seminar topics include: working with suicidal clients, internship preparation for doctoral trainees, group therapy, working with trauma survivors, and a six-week social justice seminar series led by our director, Dr. Sara Byczek.

 Application Materials & Procedure:

-- Cover Letter (providing statement of interest, including training goals)
+- Cover Letter (providing statement of interest and training goals)

-- Please denote the training track (Master’s or Doctoral) for which you are applying.
+- Please denote the training track (masters or doctoral) to which you are applying in your letter.

 - Curriculum Vitae

-- Should be sent directly from the endorser
+- The letters should be sent directly from the endorser